Introduction

 Conclusion

-Dispelling common solar myths is crucial for promoting a better understanding of this sustainable energy source.
+Dispelling common myths about solar is crucial for promoting a better understanding of this sustainable energy source.
 Solar power has come a long way in recent years, and it’s essential to recognize its numerous benefits and growing accessibility.
-By challenging misconceptions, I hope to empower public owners to make informed decisions about adopting solar energy.
+By challenging misconceptions and shedding light on the solar facts, I hope to empower public owners to make informed decisions about adopting solar energy.
 It offers an environmentally friendly, cost-effective solution to lower energy costs, reduce dependence on fossil fuels, and contribute to a cleaner, more sustainable future.
 Embracing the truth about solar power can lead us toward a brighter and greener tomorrow.

 Are you ready to contribute to a sustainable future with solar power?
 Contact us today, and our solar team will work with you to design, right-size, and install solar to offset your electricity consumption.

-David specializes in working with Kentucky public school districts to leverage the streamlined process and funding advantages of Guaranteed Energy Savings Contract (GESC) projects.
-These projects enable districts to fix facility problems, save money, improve indoor air quality (IAQ), and optimize learning environments.
+David specializes in working with Kentucky public school districts to leverage the streamlined Design-Build construction process and the funding advantages of Guaranteed Energy Savings Contract (GESC) projects.

 David Dowdell Business Development Manager